 Apart from the actual family photos, it’s not really required.
 As I capture the day organically in my own creative style, I wouldn’t want staring at a big list of photos or poses you saw on Pinterest to detract from that.
 That being said, if there was a specific shot, person or location you wanted used, please certainly let me know!

 How long do we need for the ‘location/portrait’ photos? (the time that’s usually between the ceremony and reception)

-My personal preference, if everything is all at the same venue, is about 45-60 minutes.
-This is 45-60 minutes after all the post ceremony congratulations & after the family portraits.
+My personal preference, if everything is all at the same venue, is about 30-45 minutes.
+That’s perfect.
+This is 30-45 minutes after all the post ceremony congratulations & after the family portraits.
 Not including.
 Otherwise, you’ll end up with about 5 mins for couple portraits.
 An example ‘ideal’ timeline (with plenty of added buffer) would look like the below –

 - Ceremony 4:30 – 5:00